Square Beard vs Round Beard – Find Your Perfect Fit

 Volume

-However, if you don’t have as much volume, you can still pull off the round beard shape and have it go with your messy look.
+However, if you don’t have as much volume, you can still pull off the round beard shape and have it complement your messier, more relaxed look.

 Length